thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-manage-jobs-u2.md

 <properties
-   pageTitle="Affichage et gestion des tâches StorSimple | Microsoft Azure" description="Décrit la page Tâches du service StorSimple Manager et explique comment l’utiliser pour effectuer le suivi des tâches de sauvegarde planifiées, actuelles et récentes." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent, current, and scheduled backup jobs." services="storsimple" documentationCenter="NA" authors="alkohli"